 What entitles Smith to dole out such advice?
 Business success.
 Smith imported the sheepskin boots to the U.S. and sold them to the California surfing community.
 He sold 28 pairs in its first year but thanks to care and feeding, the company now generates more than $1 billion in annual revenue.

 Although the advice Smith gives pertains to startups, the same holds true for your employees – and all personal relationships for that matter.
 People are not self-sustaining, they are like plants.
-If you don’t feed them, water them and give them light, they will die on the vine and disengage.
+If you don’t keep employees engaged; if you don't feed them, water them and give them light, they will die on the vine and disengage.
 This phenomenon plays itself out most notably among people in prison who are put in solitary confinement.
 Research shows that confined inmates experience a multitude of psychological effects, including emotional, cognitive, and psychosis-related symptoms.

-And while the way employees are treated in workplaces is much more humane than the conditions in solitary confinement, the overarching theory is still true: your employees need more from you than a paycheck.
+And while the way employees are treated in workplaces is much more humane than the conditions in solitary confinement, the overarching theory is still true: to keep employees engaged, they will need more from you than a paycheck.
 In order to flourish – because I hope you agree that survival is not the goal – you must meet or exceed their basic human needs:

 - To have a job that has meaning, where I add value and know I am making a difference.